I first tried online piano teaching in 2016, when I stopped teaching in Bandra and started teaching full time in

 My student, a 9 year old boy, wasn’t yet ready to move on to a new piano teacher and needed to continue lessons with me until he was.
-He therefore decided to take a combination of weekly online lessons via Skype, with a once a month in-studio lesson.
+He therefore decided to take a combination of weekly online lessons via Skype, with a once a month in-studio lesson, until he was.

 The first class took longer than planned due to set-up & connectivity issues, but the next was great!
 I was surprised to see benefits to online teaching that had not occurred to me until I tried it.

 Online teaching is usually the less preferred option because :

 - It restricts the teacher’s ability to demonstrate playing technique and correct the student when there’s wrong technique, posture, etc.

 - Playing duets, which students really enjoy, can be a problem if there’s a time lag.